jacob5412/Hazing-and-Dehazing-Project/README.md

 ### [Research Paper](https://github.com/jacobjohn2016/Hazing-and-Dehazing-Project/blob/master/zhang2017.pdf)
 * Zhang, Ning, Lin Zhang, and Zaixi Cheng.
 "Towards Simulating Foggy and Hazy Images and Evaluating Their Authenticity."
 International Conference on Neural Information Processing.
 Springer, Cham, 2017.

-### License:
-* This code is made publicly for research use only.
-* It may be modified and redistributed under the terms of the GNU General Public License.
-* Please cite the paper and source code if you are using it in your work.

 ### Instructions:
 ```bash
 folder structure: